Mike Morreale

-Mike Morreale (born August 10, 1971) is the Commissioner and CEO of the Canadian Elite Basketball League (CEBL).
-He is a former award-winning receiver in the Canadian Football League (CFL).
+Mike Morreale (born August 10, 1971) is a Canadian former football player and current sports executive.
+He was a receiver in the Canadian Football League (CFL) before becoming the commissioner of the Canadian Elite Basketball League (CEBL).

 Early years

 A graduate of Cardinal Newman Secondary School, where he earned athlete of the year honours and was football MVP twice, Morreale played his university football with the McMaster University Marauders from 1991 to 1994.
 He finished his Marauder career with 116 receptions for 1,880 yards and a school-record 16 touchdowns and had 217 yards on 27 punt returns and 185 yards on nine kickoff returns.
 He also carried the ball four times for 33 yards and averaged 33.7 yards on 36 punts.
 He was a CIAU second team All-Canadian once and a two-time OUAA All-Star at wide receiver.
 He was named to the McMaster Hall of Fame in 2005 and a member of the McMaster University Football Team of the Century.